TariqAHassan/EasyMoney/README.md

 EasyMoney requires: [numpy], [pandas] and [wbdata]<sup>†</sup>.

-Internet access is required to create an instance of the main `Currency()` class.
+Internet access is required to create an instance of the main `EasyPeasy()` class.
 However, once EasyMoney has cached the latest data from online databases (see below), internet access is no longer required.